 - Clearly communicate your commitment to CSR in your marketing activities.
 Also, show that you care about your impact on society and the environment by implementing your own CSR policy.
 It can be a unique selling point (USP) when your buyer has to select a provider.

 3. What are the requirements for niche markets?

 European buyers often require you to comply with a sector-specific and/or industry specific standard, or code of practice (if available).
-Examples of industry specific standards are the Basel Committee Standards for the Financial Services industry.
-Examples of service-specific standards are Cloud service providers and Payment related services.
+Examples of industry specific standards are Financial Services, Basel Committee Standards.
+Examples of Service specific standards are Cloud service providers and Payment related services.

 From 30 September 2019, the European Banking Authority’s (EBA) guidelines on Outsourcing Arrangement took effect.
 This law does not only apply to banks, building societies and investment firms, but also to payment institutions and electronic money institutions.

 The Basel Accords is a set of recommendations for regulations in the banking industry.
 It is developed by the Basel Committee on Banking Supervision.
 Basel I is the minimum requirement, often not accepted by European clients.
 Aim to get the Basel II and/or Basel III standard.

 Cloud service providers

 The PCI Security Standards Council is a global forum for the payment industry.
 It maintains, evolves and promotes the Payment Card Industry Security Standards.
-If you are working with payment-related services and (aim to) offer outsourcing services to the EU/EFTA market, look at their standards overview and complete their Self-Assessment tool to get more insight into the standards on payment-related services.
+If you are working with payment related services and (aim to) offer outsourcing services to the EU/EFTA market, look at their standards overview and complete their Self Assessment tool to get more insight on the standards on payment related services.

-- Know which standards are relevant for the services you provide, as buyers will expect you comply.
+- Know which standards are relevant for the services you provide as buyers expect you to.
 Do your research in advance, so you can show them your company complies with these standards.

 - Check which sector-specific standards or codes are available for your specific product, for example by asking your sector association or your buyer.
 Also ask your buyer to what extent they want you to implement these standards.